Pros

 3. Security and Modern Conveniences

 Since Dallas is thriving and has exponential growth, modernity is catching up as well.
 Amenities are improved since there are more local businesses and healthy competition among them.
+Another great thing about Dallas is its sense of safety compared to other big cities.
+If you pick to live in the suburbs, there’s even more security.4.
+Topnotch Schools

 Those raising a family will find settling down in Dallas a worthwhile investment, as the city enjoys a reputation for having quality schools.
 They’re known to offer high-ranking educational institutions around the country.
 This encompasses the elementary, middle and high school levels.
+In fact, over 20% of its residents hold a bachelor’s degree and graduating high school students are found to be college-ready.5.
+Incredible Dining

 When it comes to cuisine, Dallas does not disappoint.
 Among their popular dishes are barbecue, fried chicken, tacos and chili.
 You also have a vast range to choose from, whether you’re in the mood for European or Asian cuisines.
 If you like to go on gastronomic adventures, the city will welcome your food obsession with open arms.